The Lilac Tunnel: My Journey with Samantha

 | ISBN | 9781609584160 |

 There’s a knock on the bedroom door.
-I figure it’s my new stepsister, Gracie, who’s been coming in and out of my room all morning.
+I figure it’s my new stepsister, Gracie, who’s been coming in and out all morning, always finding some new excuse.
 It’s her room, too, so I let her in.
-She looks at the suitcase on my bed and asks if I need help unpacking.
-I shake my head and she leaves.
-I’m spending the summer here in Plattsburgh, New York, with my dad and his new wife and family.
-I’ve only been here for a day and a half, but I’m already counting down the days till I can go back to my mom’s place in New York City.
+She eyes the suitcase, still half-packed, on my bed and asks if I need help unpacking.
+I shake my head, and she leaves.
+I’m spending the summer here in Plattsburgh, New York, with Dad and his new wife and family, and after a day and a half I’m already counting down until I can go back to Mom’s place in New York City.

 I miss my best friend, Stella.
 I miss my own room and my cat, Maggie.
-I miss pulling out my laptop and cell phone whenever I want because Dad says I can only use them for an hour a day.
-And I miss my mom.
-She thought I could spend some time with Dad to get to know his new family, but I miss my old family.
-Why can’t things just go back to the way they were before?
+I miss pulling out my laptop and cell phone whenever I feel like it, since Dad limits me to just an hour a day.
+And I miss Mom, who thought spending time here would help me get to know Dad’s new family, but I just miss my old one, the way things used to be.
+Why can’t things go back to how they were?

-My stepmom comes in and sees the jewelry laid out on the dresser.
-She oggles at the friendship bracelet that Stella made for me, and I can tell my stepmom is trying to be nice, but I’m not in the mood to talk.
-She says that she has something I might be interested in, and she leaves the room.
-Gracie, who is only five years old, pokes her head through the doorway again and asks what I’m doing.
-I tell her that I’m not doing anything.
-Grace has been glued to me ever since I arrived.
-It’s hard enough to share a room, complete with twin beds and pink princess bedspreads, but Gracie wants to share every waking second with me.
+My stepmom comes in and eyes the jewelry laid out neatly on my dresser, admiring the friendship bracelet Stella made me.
+She’s clearly trying to be nice, but I’m not in the mood to talk.
+She says she has something I might like and leaves.
+Gracie, only five, pokes her head in again, still curious, to ask what I’m doing.
+I tell her nothing.
+She’s been glued to me since I arrived, and sharing a room with twin beds and matching pink princess bedspreads is hard enough without her wanting every waking second of my attention, too.

-I organize the jewelry on my dresser and reach for Stella’s friendship bracelet and slide it into my pocket.
-I’m nervous Gracie will want to share that, too.
+I organize my jewelry piece by piece and slide Stella’s bracelet deep into my pocket, nervous Gracie will want to share that as well.

-A quiet settles over the room, and I look at the clock.
-3:52.
-I wonder what Stella is doing right now.
-I stretch out on my bed and examine the pendant.
-It has a hinge along the left side of the heart.
-I slide my thumbnail down the groove and try to open the locket, but it won’t budge.
-I reach for a nail file to pry the locket open.
-I’m about to give up when I hear a pop.
-The locket springs from my hand and disappears over the edge of the bed.
-I scoot forward on my stomach to grab for the locket, but when I see it on the floor, it’s empty.
-There’s no photos or messages, nothing.
-As I move to close the locket, I feel my stomach drop.
-Something shifts beneath me and I’m falling.
-I squeeze my eyes shut, bracing for impact.
-When my body finally hits the floor, I feel a sharp pain in my temple.
+Quiet settles over the room again.
+The clock reads 3:52.
+I stretch out on my bed and examine the pendant’s hinge closely, sliding my thumbnail carefully along the groove, but it won’t budge.
+I reach for a nail file to pry it open, and just as I’m about to give up on it entirely, it pops with a sudden pop, springing from my hand over the edge of the bed.
+I scoot forward quickly to grab it, but the locket on the floor is empty, no photos or messages at all.
+As I move to close it, my stomach drops suddenly, the ground shifts beneath me, and I’m falling.
+I brace for impact, and when I hit the floor hard, a sharp pain stabs my temple.
 Did I hit the dresser?

-I reach for my forehead, and my hand brushes against something rough.
-It’s not carpet, but grass.
-I open my eyes to see a field of green.
+Reaching for my forehead, my hand brushes against something rough, not carpet, but grass, cool and damp.
+I open my eyes, blinking, to a field of green.

-My temple’s throbbing as I sit up.
-The world spins around me in a colorful haze.
-I try to steady myself as I glance over my shoulder at a long row of green bushes bursting with purple flowers.
-I’m sitting beside a lilac hedge on a broad lawn.
-A tunnel through the hedge leads to another yard.
-Across the lawn is an enormous gray house, several stories with a tower on top.
-As I gaze upward, I start to get dizzy.
+Sitting up, my temple throbbing, the world spins in a colorful haze.
+I steady myself and glance over my shoulder at a long hedge of green bushes bursting with fragrant purple flowers, a tunnel cut through it leading to another yard.
+Across the lawn stands an enormous gray house, several stories tall with a tower on top, and looking up at it makes me dizzy all over again.

-I reach for a large rock beside the lilac hedge and take a few more breaths to steady myself.
-I try to remember how I got here.
-I was on the bed, staring at the locket on the floor.
-I fell and hit my head.
+I lean against a rock by the hedge, catching my breath, still shaky, and try to remember: I was on the bed, staring at the fallen locket, then I fell and hit my head.
 But then what?

-Something glitters in the grass beside me.
-It’s the necklace from my stepmom, and it seems shinier than I remember.
-I reach for the locket.
-My fingers close around it and the hinge clicks and the locket snaps shut.
-The locket is shinier than it was before, and this time, when I slide my thumbnail along the edge, it pops open smoothly.
-I feel the familiar sensation of the ground dropping away from beneath me.
-The landing is softer this time.
-I reach around me and feel the familiar feeling of carpet.
-My eyes fly open and I’m relieved to see the edge of a pink bedspread dangling inches from my face.
+Something glitters in the grass beside me: the necklace, somehow shinier than I remember.
+When my fingers close around it, the hinge clicks shut, and this time my thumbnail pops it open smoothly.
+The ground drops away again, but the landing is softer this time, and I feel carpet beneath me.
+My eyes fly open to the edge of a pink bedspread inches from my face.

-I sit up and check the clock on the nightstand.
-3:52.
-No time has passed since I opened the locket.
-Did I fall asleep for a few seconds?
-Was I dreaming?
-The bump on my forehead says no, and maybe I hit the dresser when I fell out of bed.
-I pinch the skin on my arm and wince.
-Yep, I’m awake.
-I’m afraid to open the lock again, but I also can’t not open it, now that I know I can get back to my room when I want to or need to.
-My heart flutters with excitement.
-As I open my locket and close my eyes, I think, If only Stella were here, too…
+I check the nightstand clock: still 3:52.
+No time has passed.
+Did I fall asleep for a few seconds, or dream it?
+The bump on my forehead says no. I pinch my arm hard and wince.
+I’m awake.
+I’m almost afraid to open the locket again, but I can’t not, now that I know it can take me home whenever I need.
+My heart flutters with excitement as I close my eyes and open it once more, thinking, if only Stella were here, too.